Chloral hydrate

 Chloral hydrate is a geminal diol with the formula auto=1|Cl3C\sCH(OH)2.
-It is a colorless solid.
-It has limited use as a sedative and hypnotic pharmaceutical drug.
-It is also a useful laboratory chemical reagent and precursor.
+It was first used as a sedative and hypnotic in Germany in the 1870s.
+Over time it was replaced by safer and more effective alternatives but it remained in use in the United States until at least the 1970s.
+It sometimes finds usage as a laboratory chemical reagent and precursor.
 It is derived from chloral (trichloroacetaldehyde) by the addition of one equivalent of water.